banklab/banklab.github.io/index.md

 ### Past events

+**27.06.2022:** Claudia's and Ana's paper on "Evolutionary models predict potential mechanisms of escape from mutational meltdown" is now online in [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.06.21.496937v2)

+**25.06.2022:** Hermina's, Loïc's, and Claudia's paper on "Challenges and pitfalls of inferring microbial growth rates from lab cultures" is now online in [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.06.24.497412v1)

 **13-17.06.2022:** Loïc gives a virtual talk at the Models in Population Dynamics, Ecology and Evolution meeting [MPDEE2022](https://sites.google.com/view/mpdee2022), Torino, Italy with title: "Evolutionary rescue in fluctuating environment"

-**14-15.06.2022:** The lab is actively participating in the [SIB days](https://sibdays.sib.swiss/about-sib-days), the Swiss bioinformatics summit: Ana is co-chairing a session and Mado is selected for a 3' pitch of her poster.
+**14-15.06.2022:** The lab is actively participating in the [SIB days](https://sibdays.sib.swiss/about-sib-days), the Swiss bioinformatics summit: Ana is co-chairing a session and Mado is selected for a 3' pitch of her poster

+**02.06.2022:** Claudia gives an interview about how "Time stands still for some creatures" in [Horizons - The Swiss Research Magazine](https://www.horizons-mag.ch/2022/06/02/time-stands-still-for-some-creatures/)

 **01.06.2022:** We are hosting [Victor Boussange](https://ele.ethz.ch/the-group/people/person-detail/victor-boussange.html), PhD student in the Landscape Ecology Group at ETH Zürich and at the Swiss Federal Institute for Forest, Snow & Landscape (WSL), Switzerland